Marriage Registration in Slovenia

 - • if the latter applies, the divorce documents will need to be presented in front of a Slovene court (the district court in this case), which will certify that the document is valid on the Slovenian territory.

 In the situation in which the foreign citizen applying for marriage can’t be present in the country at the moment in which all these documents have to be presented to the local authorities, the procedures can be completed through the power of attorney; after signing this document, our team of Slovenian lawyers can easily represent any foreign national.
+The right to representation through the power of attorney can apply in other situations related to immigration to Slovenia.

 Does Slovenia recognize same-sex marriages?